 The reality is that nobody is going to crack open your book unless it’s of value to them.
 But how do you figure out which types of content packs the most punch within your niche?
 Turn to the stats!
 Comb through your recent blog or social posts and analyze the data.
 Did your audience engage more with one post versus others?
 Which article or update received the most comments, likes, shares, etc?
 This will give you a clear idea of what your audience will be interested in reading in terms of a book’s content.
 Don’t have an audience of your own?
 That’s perfectly alright.
 Just visit the websites and social pages of the top players in your niche and see what type of topics are popular with their audience.
 We’re about to get into a myriad of ways to generate leads with a book, but your very first step is to, of course, make sure people read it.
 The quickest way to do that is to make sure that what you’re about to tell them is unique, useful and tricky to find elsewhere.

-Once you win the love and trust of your readers through a value-packed book, it is time to incentivize them and ask for a little extra- their email ID!
+Once you win the love and trust of your readers through a value-packed book, it’s time to ask for a little extra- their email address!
 Packing bonuses into your book is an added incentive for readers to engage with it and provide their information as a result, generating leads for your business.
 Consider including links to one or more of the following bonuses in it:

 - A free audiobook